-- Direct formal training is the organized formal training that can take place in a classroom with a teacher/trainer.
+- Direct formal training is the organized formal training that is being led by a teacher/trainer.
 It includes the trainer giving lectures describing the model, but also exercises targeting specific solution-focused techniques, the studying of videotaped sessions, watching live interviews with clients and other work on specific example cases.

 - Personal professional activities are activities that you will be able to exercise in part during your normal working hours or even at home.
 Since the training and practice of the solution-focused model is meant to be done at least in part within the context of trainees’ every day professional activities, you do not necessarily need to allocate exclusive time for all required hours toward certification.

 - Examples of these training activities include: Using solution-focused techniques in sessions and evaluating the result, reading assigned solution-focused texts, peer supervision, role plays, keeping a daily diary of observations about resources or other SFBT principles, using the Solution-Focused Micro tools of Michael Hjerth, or other solution-focused learning activities identified by an IASTI Institute.

 The proportion between classroom and personal training activities is 1:2 at each level of certification.
 This reflects the shared view of IASTI Member Institutes that in order to be most successful, trainees need to practice the solution-focused model in their respective professional environments, and that trainees need to develop their skills in a variety of ways both within and outside of the training classroom.